-There are a lot of things we have learnt about the universe over the last millennium.
-But some things are still unknown to us, and these unsolved mysteries seem suspicious to us.
-Let’s take a quick look at some of the puzzling mysteries we have no knowledge about to this day.
+There are a lot of things we have learned about the universe over the last millennium.
+But some things are still unknown to us, and these unsolved mysteries of the universe seem intriguing to us.

 1. What is the universe made of?

-Half a century of attempts to imagine the interior of black holes and whether they have connecting tunnels between them, did not produce any logical findings.
+Half a century of attempts to imagine the interior of black holes and whether they have connecting tunnels between them did not produce any logical findings.

-2. Why do we need these pathetic four percent of ordinary matter, all these atoms that make up stars, all that sand and other people?
+2. Why do we need these pathetic four percent of ordinary matter, all these atoms that make up stars, all that sand, and other people?

 And the truth is that they do not exist.
 The standard model does not suggest that matter and antimatter at the birth of the universe had different quantities.
 But back then, after they have appeared, the anti-hydrogen was annihilated, counteracting with hydrogen, and so on.

 And yet we are still here.
 So there is something that we are missing in this picture, there is an obvious mystery regarding asymmetry of matter and antimatter.
 There have been many attempts to explain it this way: say, for some reason, antimatter decayed faster than matter, and so on.

 Other physicists like to refer to their numerical infinity saying that it is silly to ask why the observed physical laws and values of the fundamental physical constants are what they are.
 There is no fine-tuning of the universe they say.

-But there is no fine tuning (we attest to that!), only the blind but predictable game of chances.
+But there is no fine-tuning (we attest to that!), only the blind but predictable game of chances.
 Take the number of letters that make up the word “Hamlet”, and with an infinite number of reordering the letters, you will certainly come up with “Hamlet” at a Shakespeare’s level if not even better.

-In short, in the majority of parallel universes no life is present.
+In short, in the majority of parallel universes, no life is present.
 Which is indeed, very frustrating.

 But there are other opinions out there.
 Some physicists claim that all of the so-called random processes are actually quite quantum in their nature, and therefore cannot occur until the moment when they have been looked at by an observer.

-But how can we find out exactly which of the two approaches is correct? ..
+But how can we find out exactly which of the two approaches is correct?

 4. Oops.
 We still need to mention the word “universe” one more time.
 Are we the only ones in it?

-“The ability to distinguish between artificial and natural phenomena is a function of knowledge of those who establish such difference … The presence of the energy “star’s” concentration of its influence, how far it can be detected, as well as its variations, all of these can only be known when we have a comparable energy levels to operate with… “
+“The ability to distinguish between artificial and natural phenomena is a function of knowledge of those who establish such a difference … The presence of the energy “star’s” concentration of its influence, how far it can be detected, as well as its variations, all of these can only be known when we have a comparable energy level to operate with… “

 5. What is inside a black hole?

 The trouble is not that we do not know this, but the fact that we do not even have an idea about a theory or an experiment that would allow us to find this out.
-General theory of relativity fails to work under conditions of singularity, which is hypothetically present inside a black hole.
+The general theory of relativity fails to work under conditions of singularity, which is hypothetically present inside a black hole.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.